Phil9l/python-cookbook/04. Iterators and Generators/README.md

-# CHAPTER 3.
-Numbers, Dates, and Times.
+# CHAPTER 4.
+Iterators and Generators

 Iteration is one of Python’s strongest features.
 At a high level, you might simply view iteration as a way to process items in a sequence.
 However, there is so much more that